matchstick/certs/README.md

 git clone https://github.com/matchstick/certs
 ```

-1. I got lazy and you will need to edit the acme_syno.sh script to add env variables for Cloudflare apis and Synology perms.
+1. I got lazy and you will need to edit the acme_linux.sh script to add env variables for Cloudflare apis and Synology perms.

 | env | value|
 | --- | -----|